SACAT can review certain decisions made by the Housing Safety Authority under the Housing Improvement Act 2016.

 - ensure you are ready to pay the required fee for making an application.

-- In the keyword field within Step 2 type the words 'housing improvements' as shown below and then scroll down to select the correct application type.
+- In the keyword field within Step 2 type the words 'housing improvements' as shown below.

-If you are not sure you have selected the correct application type, hover over the ‘question mark’ on the right-hand side to see a brief description.
+- Scroll down to select the correct application type as per step 3.
+If you are not sure you have selected the correct application type, you can hover over the ‘question mark’ on the right-hand side to see a brief description.

 - uploading a copy of the decision with your online application